shenberg/dl_ex2/README.md

 Attached is DiscROC_24net.png which shows ~82% recall with a total of 21550 FPs, meaning ~65 per image.
 Note that simply applying global NMS without filtering the boxes using 24-net reduced the ROC to 85%, so the loss from 24-net itself is very small.
 See DiscROC_global_nms_only.png for the graph.

-In addition, the results with the 2nd threshold at 0.004 was also created at DiscROC_24net_threshold__0.004.png, with recall having dropped sharply to ~75% but less than 20 fps per image.
+In addition, the results with the 2nd threshold at 0.004 was also created at DiscROC_24net_threshold__0.004.png, with recall having dropped sharply to ~75% but less than 20 false positives per image.